Mary Rand: Personal life and death

-Around 1960 Bignal dated Dutch decathlete Eef Kamerbeek.
-In 1961 she met rower Sid Rand.
-Three days after meeting she agreed to marry him and they married five weeks later.
-They had a daughter, Alison.
+Around 1960, Bignal dated Dutch decathlete Eef Kamerbeek.
+In 1961, she met rower Sid Rand.
+Three days after meeting, she agreed to marry him and they married five weeks later.
+They had a daughter.
 The marriage lasted five years.

 In December 1969, she married her second husband, American Bill Toomey, the 1968 Olympics' decathlon champion.
-This marriage lasted 22 years and they had two daughters, Samantha and Sarah.
-She later married John Reese and lives with him in Atascadero, California, in the United States.
-She holds dual UK/US citizenship.
+This marriage lasted 22 years and they had two daughters.
+She later married John Reese and lived with him in Atascadero, California, in the United States.
+She held dual UK/US citizenship.

+Rand died on 26 March 2026 at an independent living facility in Reno, Nevada from acute myeloid leukaemia, aged 86.
+After her death Mary Peters, who was one of her roommates at the Tokyo Olympics, paid tribute to her: "She was the golden girl of her era and the most gifted athlete I ever saw."